vrwilm/Seed-Dictionary/README.md

-# Bitcoin Seed Phrase Word List Generator
+# BIP39 Seed Phrase Word List Generator

 A simple Go application that generates a randomized list of all BIP39 seed words (used for Bitcoin and other cryptocurrency wallets) and displays them in an HTML format for easy reference, printing, or saving as PDF.